 Alert: This product will only perform well if applied correctly.
 Be sure to read and follow the application instructions.
-Please note that it may slightly darken the color of your material.
 Test first to see how it affects your specific application.

 1. Use a low pressure sprayer (Hudson type) or any sprayer operated at no more than 20 psi.
-Spray on with low pressure sprayer and back roll any puddles into a dry area with a low nap paint roller.
-The goal is to saturate the surface with ONE COAT.
-Note: If concrete was power troweled, then penetration could be much slower.
+Spray on with low-pressure sprayer and back roll using a 3/8 inch nap roller any puddles into a dry area with a low nap paint roller.
+The goal is to saturate the surface.
+This may require 3-5 passes, one after the other, WET ON WET application.

-GBS Penetrating Sealer covers approximately 200 square feet per gallon depending upon porosity.
+One gallon of GBS Penetrating Sealer covers approximately 200 square feet depending upon porosity.

 2. Ideally you will work with two people.
-One spraying and one using paint roller to spread out excess.
-Clean roller or brush with soap and water.
+One spraying and one using a 3/8 inch nap paint roller to spread out excess (do not allow excess puddles to dry as results could be slippery).
+Clean the roller or brush with soap and water.

-4. Allow 6 to 7 days for completion of penetration/curing process.
+4. 6 to 7 days for completion of penetration/curing process.